zeptofs/nz-api-documentation/README.md

 Notes
 ---

-* The Slate template/theme is mildly edited to suite our style.
+* The Slate template/theme is mildly edited to suit our style.
 * The same goes for Widdershin's conversion templates.

 Thanks